 For lizards with shedding problems, treatment is much the same as for snakes.
 Providing a warm soak a few times a day can help.
 A humidity hide can also be very helpful for some lizards, such as leopard geckos; for others, such as water dragons, try regular misting.
 Again, make sure the enclosure is kept in the ideal humidity range for the species you are keeping.
 Bits of skin around the toes, dorsal spines and tail tips may need to be gently massaged off, but be especially careful with the tail as some lizards will just drop their tails as a defense.

 Shedding Problems in Turtles

-Turtles shed the skin on their heads, tails and legs.
+Turtles shed the skin on their heads, tails, and legs.
 The skin on their bodies is often shed in ragged chunks.
 For aquatic species, problems with skin shedding are not common.
-For terrestrial species, soaking or misting is usually sufficient to aid shedding.
+For terrestrial species, soaking or misting is usually sufficient to aid shedding and rubbing off their scutes.
 Aquatic species also shed the outer layer of the scutes on their shells.
 Retained scutes, where the outer layer of the scute is not shed, can be a problem.
 Retained scutes are prone to infection and are usually a result of husbandry problems.
 Particularly, turtles should bask out of the water long enough to dry out their shells (lower the water temperature a bit if your turtle is not coming out to bask).
 Also, sufficient exposure to UVB light and good nutrition are important in proper shedding of the scutes.
 If your turtle is retaining scutes, see your reptile vet for advice.